tweedge/ru-ok/README.md

 For each measurement:
 * I input a target domain or IP
-* I request 12 probes from anywhere in the world, plus 10 probes from only within Russian IP space, plus 10 *more* probes from only within Belarusian IP space
+* I request 10 probes from a sample major internet-connected countries worldwide, plus 10 probes from only within Russian IP space, plus 10 *more* probes from only within Belarusian IP space
+  * **New:** I'm also collecting 3 measurements from Ukraine, 1 from Poland, and 1 from Romainia.
+Not doing anything with them yet though - stay tuned!
 * If required, all probes individually perform a DNS lookup for the target domain
 * All probes perform their desired measurement check (more on this in a minute)
 * Probes report the data retrieved - or any errors encountered - to RIPE Atlas
-* I collect the measurement information after waiting 15 minutes and run analysis on it
+* I collect the measurement information after waiting a minimum of 15 minutes and run analysis on it

 Afterwards, results are uploaded to this GitHub.
-Due to the daily cap on results I can collect, I will try to run this analysis every ~24 hours, but cannot run this continually without breaching my account quotas.
+Due to the daily cap on results I can collect, I will try to run this analysis every ~12 hours, but cannot run this continually without breaching my account quotas.

 **New:** Due to an ever-increasing number of targets listed by "IT ARMY of Ukraine" this repository will now randomly sample targets, grabbing partial results if/when I run out of credits.